 Mudra: Place the palms flat together at the heart center in Prayer Pose, with the thumbs slightly extended away from the palms to form a “V.” Point your fingers straight up, at exactly 90 degrees.
 The base of the palms, and the lines of the wrists, should be at the sternum.
 The tip of the tallest finger should be just a few millimeters below the chin.
 Keep the elbows bent out to the sides, not pointing down.

-To End: Inhale deeply.
+Total time is less than 11 minutes.
+To end, inhale deeply.
 Hold for 12 seconds, while you go deep into your soul, finding the Divine tranquility within.
 Exhale.
 Repeat 3 times.
 Relax.

 Mastery of Ong Namo Guru Dev Namo positions you to project Kundalini Yoga with your word and through your body.
 At the heart of this practice is the direct and felt connection to the teacher within.